 In March 2022, we, Xeris Pharma and certain subsidiary guarantors, entered into a Credit Agreement and Guaranty (the "Hayfin Loan Agreement") with the lenders from time to time parties thereto (the "Lenders") and Hayfin Services LLP, as administrative agent for the Lenders, pursuant to which we and our subsidiaries party thereto granted a first priority security interest on substantially all of our assets, including intellectual property, subject to certain exceptions.
-The Hayfin Loan Agreement provided for the Lenders to extend \$100.0 million in term loans to us on the closing date and up to an additional \$50.0 million delayed draw term loan(s) during the one year period immediately following the closing date (collectively, the "Loans").
-On December 28, 2022, we borrowed the full amount of such \$50.0 million delayed draw term loan (s) during the one year period immediately following the closing date (collectively, the "Loans").
-On December 28, 2022, we borrowed the full amount of such \$50.0 million delayed draw term loan (s) during the one year period immediately following the closing date (collectively, the "Loans").
-On December 28, 2022, we borrowed the full amount of such \$50.0 million delayed draw term loan (s) during the one year period immediately following the closing date (collectively, the "Loans").
-On December 28, 2022, we borrowed the full amount of such \$50.0 million delayed draw term loan (s) during the one repayment.
-In conjunction with the execution of the Hayfin Loan Agreement, the Oxford Loan Agreement balance of \$43.5 million was repaid in full and fees of \$2.1 million in connection with the loan repayment were paid.
-In addition to utilizing the proceeds to repay the obligations under the Axended and Restated Lease dated September 29, 2022, on January 19, 2023, the Company entered into Amendment No. 1 to Credit Agreement and Guaranty, which provides for the Lenders' consent to and allows for the execution and delivery of a letter of financial support to the Company entered into Amendment No.
+The Hayfin Loan Agreement provided for the Lenders to extend \$100.0 million in term loans to us on the closing date and up on an additional \$50.0 million in delayed draw term loan(s) during the one year period immediately following the closing date (collectively, the "Loans").
+On December 28, 2022, we borrowed the full amount of such \$50.0 million delayed draw term loan under the Hayfin Loan Agreement.
+In conjunction with the execution of the Hayfin Loan Agreement, the Oxford Loan Agreement in full, the proceeds were otherwise used for general corporate purposes.
+After repayment, the Loans may not be re-borrowed.
+On September 29, 2022, the Company and Xeris Pharma entered into Amendment No. 1 to Credit Agreement and Guaranty, which provides for the Lenders' consent to and allows for the letter of credit that was issued to the landlord under the Amended and Restated Lease dated September 29, 2022.
+On January 19, 2023, the Company and Xeris Pharma entered into Amendment No. 2 to Credit Agreement and Guaranty, which provides for the Lenders' consent to and allows for the execution and delivery of a letter of financial support to the Company's Australian subsidiary.
+On April 21, 2023, the Company and Xeris Pharma entered into Amendment No. 3, Waiver and Consent to Credit and Guaranty Agreement, which, amongst other things, permitted the Company to replace certain accounts and letters of credit previously maintained at or issued by, as applicable, Silicon Valley Bank with similar products maintaineds or issued by Wells Fargo, N.A.
+On September 26, 202